Film Shooting Policies

 Logan Airport: Massachusetts Port Properties, Dorothy Connolly-Steele, phone 617-568- 3705, fax 617-568 3703.

-You can shoot pictures of private property from public property without permission.
+You can shoot film of private property from public property without permission.
 If you want to go on private property, you must ask the owner for written permission.
 If you do not receive written permission from the owner or his/her official representative, you may be trespassing.
-If you are going to use the final product for commercial purposes, you must also make that known to the owner.